GonzaloEspinoza/openmeetings-with-postegrest-p1/README.md

 fjudith/openmeetings
 ```

-Wait 2-3 minutes the time for Squash-TM to initialize. then login to http://localhost:32760/squash-tm

 ## Deployment using MySQL
 Database is created by the database container and automatically populated by the application container on first run.